 Could You Have Psoriatic Arthritis?
 Know the Signs.

-For people with psoriasis and/or a family history of the disease, the medical board recommends watching for the following symptoms, and if they experience one or more, to call their physician:
+For people with psoriasis and/or a family history of the disease, the National Psoriasis Foundation Medical board recommends watching for the following symptoms.
+If you experience one or more, contact your health care provider:

 - Pain, swelling or stiffness in one or more joints